Scaling in Practice: Venture Case Studies

 The venture emerged as a strategic pivot from Minab IT Solutions PLC.
 CEO Kaleab Mezgebu identified that the employment agency sector in Ethiopia was generating revenue primarily from advertising vacancies - not from actual placement - and that vacancy data itself was unstandardised and effectively invisible to labour market analysts.
 HaHuJobs' core innovation was not the job board itself but the data infrastructure behind it: taking vacancy advertisements, standardising them against international classification frameworks, and making structured labour market data available for the first time at scale.

 HaHuJobs' evolution through 2025 deepens the case for market creation as the venture's analytical signature.
-The HaHuMuya Public Lecture Series launched at ALX Lideta Capstone in May 2025, and the STEEP Project - a STEM education initiative working with partner schools including Menelik II and Kokebe Tsibah Secondary - signals the platform's expansion from labour-market intermediary to labour-market ecosystem actor.
+Recent initiatives such as HaHuMuya and related public-learning activities suggest an expansion from labour-market intermediary toward labour-market ecosystem actor.
 The data infrastructure built through industrial-park vacancy aggregation is the platform on which these broader labour-market interventions now operate.
-The Ethiopian labour market sees itself more clearly than it did before HaHuJobs; that clearer view is itself a public good the platform has created.

 Buy2Go - Ethiopia | FMCG Distribution & E-commerce | Addis Ababa